3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Real-World Examples of Successful Process Improvements

-Vodafone improved its perfect purchase order rate from 73% to 85% through an improved process of mining, and 3M achieved annual savings of around $30 million through redesigning and reusing waste materials.
+Vodafone improved its perfect purchase order rate from 73% to 85% through an enhanced process of mining, and 3M achieved annual savings of around $30 million through redesigning and reusing waste materials.
 These case studies provide valuable insights into the practical application of process improvement strategies across various industries, demonstrating the broad applicability and benefits of these methodologies.

 Summary